- Cybersecurity: Introduction

 Cyber Security Professional Career Growth (designation vs avg salary)

 Starting small would require you to hold an entry-level position which can be converted into a more technical field with cybersecurity certificates like security+ or ethical hacking.
-Once you start, your navigation will be easier in the cybersecurity field with jobs like network administrator, SOC analyst, vulnerability analyst etc.
+Once you start, your navigation will be easier in the cybersecurity field.
+You can get cyber security jobs like network administrator, SOC analyst, vulnerability analyst etc.

 - IT Security & Infrastructure